-Search for, analysis and synthesis of data and information, with the Project planning and management

-Decision-making Showing social, professional and ethical responsibility and sensitivity to

-Working in an international environment Production of free, creative and inductive thinking

-Working in an interdisciplinary environment Other
+Search for, analysis and synthesis of data and information, with the Project planning and management use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and sensitivity to gender Working independently issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Others Production of new research ideas

-By the end of this course the student will, furthermore, have developed the following skills (general abilities):
+By the end of this course the student will, furthermore, have developed the following skills (general abilities): 1.
+Ability to exhibit knowledge and understanding of the essential facts, concepts, theories and applications which are related to Chemical Thermodynamics and Changes of State.

-- 1. Ability to exhibit knowledge and understanding of the essential facts, concepts, theories and applications which are related to Chemical Thermodynamics and Changes of State. - 2.
-Uses this knowledge for describing with mathematical models various physical and chemical systems. - 3.
+- 2. Uses this knowledge for describing with mathematical models various physical and chemical systems. - 3.
 Uses this knowledge for solving problems related to mass transfer and chemical reactions procedures. - 4.
-Abilities in studding and understanding various concepts in Fields of Science (Natural Sciences, and Medical Sciences) as well as in Industry.
+Abilities in studding and understanding various concepts in Fields of Science (Natural Sciences, and Medical Sciences) as well as in Industry. - 5.
+Ability to apply this knowledge in experiments which involved in physicochemical systems.